The Cursed Phone Numbers | Supernatural Horror Story

 Back home, she stared at Daniel’s contact on her phone.
 Yana’s words echoed: Someone you love.
 Her thumb hovered over the call button, tears streaming down her face.
 The shadow flickered in the corner, closer now, its presence a weight on her chest.

-She didn’t believe—not fully—but the sickness, the whispers, the figure… they were real.
+She didn’t fully believe, but the sickness, the whispers, and the figure were real enough.
 Could she sacrifice Daniel to save herself?
-The choice tore at her, a knife in her heart.
+The decision tore at her, like a knife in her heart.

 Chapter 5: The Seventh Day